jakelever4/vodafone_demo/README.md

 2. Predict physical variables from social sentiment values.
 The script uses similar ML methods to attempt to predict physcial aspects of wildfire activity based only on social sentiment values
 3. Plot/save wildfire sentimental arcs.
 For each of the social sentiment variables, create a sentimental arc for the burn period of the wildfire & plot/save.

+Results from the predictions are printed to the console, and the graphical results are stored in the graphs folder.
+There are three folders:
+- feature importances : this folder shows a bar chart for the feature importances from each of the models.
+The model target is the graph filename.
+- trees : example trees from each of the models.
+The model target is the graph filename.
+- Sentiment vectors : each wildfire event has its own sentimental arcs which are saved here.
+Filename corresponds to fire_ID from fires_df.csv

 python package requirements
 - pandas